Intro: A Practical Doctrine for One-to-One Conflict

 The conversation produces real, honest, and useful information.

-The attempt to clarify is met with hostility, intimidation, reversal, retaliation, evasiveness, or pressure.
+An attempt to obtain clarity is met with evasiveness, stalling, stonewalling, or withdrawal.

-It becomes clear that the interaction was about targeting, not resolution.
+Punishment appears, or it becomes clear that the interaction was about targeting rather than resolution.

 DATIR Clause

-At any moment—public or private—if you notice any sign of DATIR, begin documentation immediately.
-This is information, not escalation.
+At any moment—public or private—if you notice any sign of DATIR, begin documentation and move to protection.
+In MCF, DATIR is regarded as punishment.
+It initiates a move to protection and also triggers documentation.

 DATIR stands for: